John Scott (banker)

+Death and legacy

 Scott died peacefully on 19 April 1832, at the age of 75.
 A funeral sermon was preached at the Independent Meeting House, Stoke Newington, by the congregationalist minister John Jefferson, in which he said of the deceased: "I have only known him as an old man and an aged Christian, ripe for glory.
 My first introduction to him was in November 1830, on business connected with the Anti-slavery Society, and a meeting of its friends to be held in this village.
 He was present at that meeting, and read a speech on the occasion, short, but pithy, and very much to the purpose.
 From that period I have enjoyed frequent opportunities of intercourse with this holy man, and I never could retire from his society without feeling that I was the better for his converse, and without being constrained to admire the grace which shone so conspicuously in him".

 John Scott's position as the Peace Society's treasurer was assumed by the banker Samuel Gurney.

 Family & Livery companies

 John Scott married on 20 February 1780, Mary Whinnell (1751–1818), daughter of Benjamin Whinnell of Wimborne, Dorset, and secondly on 11 May 1819, Anne Ley (1777–1859), daughter of Thomas Ley of Wolborough, Devon.
 His family retained strong ties with the City of London for successive generations.
 Two sons: John William Scott (1781–1834), a banker and stockbroker, and Benjamin Whinnell Scott (1782–1841), the Chief clerk of the Chamberlain's Court, like their father were both liverymen with the Worshipful Company of Glovers.

 Benjamin Whinnell Scott also became a liveryman of the Worshipful Company of Wheelwrights and held the position of company clerk from 1818 until his death, when he was succeeded in that position by his sons, and later a grandson James Benjamin Scott who wrote a history of the company.
-These sons were: Benjamin Scott (1814–1892), who would become Chamberlain of London (and was also a Glover) and James Renat Scott FSA (1819–1883), Clerk and Registrar of the Coal Market; both served as clerks and masters of the company.
-A younger son, Syms Scott (1822–1863) was also a liveryman.
+These sons were: Benjamin Scott FRAS (1814–1892), who would become Chamberlain of London (and was also a Glover) and James Renat Scott FSA (1819–1883), Clerk and Registrar of the Coal Market; both served as clerks and masters of the company.
+A younger son Syms Scott (1822–1863) was also a liveryman.